A survey on knowledge-enhanced multimodal learning: Background

-Transformer-based VL models consist of two main stages: \textbf{\textit{pre-training}} on large amounts of aligned image-text data, such as images and their captions, and then \textbf{\textit{fine-tuning}} on smaller task-specific datasets.
-Pre-training learns a generic joint VL representation from independent image and text encodings using certain pre-training tasks (or pre-training objectives) that enforce cross-modality interaction.
-Fine-tuning is performed independently on each task-specific dataset, leveraging the learned representation from the pre-training stage.

-Transformer-based VL models consist of two main stages: \textbf{\textit{pre-training}} on large amounts of aligned image-text data, such as images and their captions, and then \textbf{\textit{fine-tuning}} on smaller task-specific datasets.
-Pre-training learns a generic joint VL representation from independent image and text encodings using certain pre-training tasks (or pre-training objectives) that enforce cross-modality interaction.
-Fine-tuning is performed independently on each task-specific dataset, leveraging the learned representation from the pre-training stage.

-There is a variety of ways to incorporate \textit{knowledge} \textit{K}, with most approaches favoring \textit{external knowledge sources} in the form of widely used knowledge graphs.
-In this case, a representation based on graph neural networks (GNNs) is the most popular approach towards providing an appropriate encoding for knowledge.
+There is a variety of ways to incorporate \textit{knowledge} \textit{K}, with many approaches favoring \textit{external knowledge sources} in the form of widely used knowledge graphs (KGs).
+In this case, a representation based on graph neural networks (GNNs) is the most popular approach towards providing an appropriate encoding for \textit{K}.
 However, other knowledge types can be integrated as well, either in the form of knowledge stored in neural network weights (implicit knowledge) or linguistic knowledge from the web, embedded with a text encoder.
-Enhancements to VL model performance can be also realized via \textit{self-acquired} or \textit{internal knowledge}: without leveraging external knowledge sources, automatic extraction of specific characteristics from either modality boosts and guides learning, improving knowledge-free baselines.
-Knowledge \textit{K} can be fused either in early stages together with text \textit{T} and images \textit{I} resulting in a KVL representation, or alternatively in later stages and independently of the VL stream, refining and correcting the predictions of the model.
+Enhancements to VL model performance can be also realized via \textit{self-acquired} \textit{(internal) knowledge}: without leveraging external knowledge sources, automatic extraction of specific characteristics from either modality boosts and guides learning, improving knowledge-free baselines.
+Knowledge \textit{K} can be fused either in early stages together with text $T\in \mathcal{W}$ and image $I\in \mathcal{V}$ instances resulting in a KVL representation, or alternatively in later stages and independently of the VL stream, refining and correcting the predictions of the VL model.